-16.7 The Lorenz Model
+17.7 The Lorenz Model

-The canonical example of an N=3 strange attractor is found in the Lorenz model.
-E. N. Lorenz, in a seminal paper from the early 1960's, reduced the essential physics of the coupled partial differential equations describing Rayleigh-Benard convection (a fluid slab of finite thickness, heated from below - in Lorenz's case a model of the atmosphere warmed by the ocean) to a set of twelve coupled nonlinear ordinary differential equations.
+The canonical example of an N = 3 strange attractor is found in the Lorenz model.
+E. N. Lorenz, in a seminal paper from the early 1960's, reduced the essential physics of the coupled partial differential equations describing Rayleigh-Benard convection (a fluid slab of finite thickness, heated from below - in Lorenz's case a model of the atmosphere warmed by the ocean) to a set of twelve coupled nonlinear or-dinary differential equations.
 Lorenz's intuition was that his weather model should exhibit recognizable patterns over time.
 What he found instead was that in some cases, changing his initial conditions by a part in a thousand rapidly led to totally different behavior.
 This sensitive dependence on initial conditions is a hallmark of chaotic systems.

-Figure 16.13: Intermittency in the logistic map in the vicinity of the 3-cycle Top panel: r = 3.828, showing intermittent behavior.
+Figure 17.13: Intermittency in the logistic map in the vicinity of the 3-cycle Top panel: r = 3.828, showing intermittent behavior.
 Bottom panel: r = 3.829, showing a stable 3-cycle.

-The essential physics (or mathematics?) of Lorenz's N=12 system is elicited by the reduced N=3 system, where σ , r, and b are all real and positive.
-Here t is the familiar time variable (appropriately scaled), and (X,Y,Z) represent linear combinations of physical fields, such as global wind current and poleward temperature gradient.
-These equations possess a symmetry under $(X,Y,Z) \to (-X,-Y,Z)$, but what is most important is the presence of nonlinearities in the second and third equations.
+The essential physics (or mathematics?) of Lorenz's N = 12 system is elicited by the reduced N = 3 system, where σ , r, and b are all real and positive.
+Here t is the familiar time variable (appropriately scaled), and (X, Y, Z) represent linear combinations of physical fields, such as global wind current and poleward temperature gradient.
+These equations possess a symmetry under $(X, Y, Z) \rightarrow (-X, -Y, Z)$, but what is most important is the presence of nonlinearities in the second and third equations.

-$$\dot{X} = -\sigma X + \sigma Y

-\dot{Y} = rX - Y - XZ

-\dot{Z} = XY - bZ ,$$

-(16.70)
+$$\begin{aligned} \dot{X} &= -\sigma X + \sigma Y \\ \dot{Y} &= r X - Y - X Z \\ \dot{Z} &= X Y - b Z \end{aligned}$$ (17.70)